tom-s/react-drag-sortable/README.md

 ## Style

-The list elements's containers have the class .draggable The element being dragged has the class .dragged while it's being dragged
+The list elements' containers have a class .draggable The element being dragged has a class .dragged while it's being dragged The placeholder has a class .placeholder

 For instance, you can customize the style :